-Origin Energy (Origin) considered that it would be good practice for the NGR to outline the high level policy directions in relation to the deviation pricing framework, and for the Procedures to provide technical specifics to give effect to those policy directions.
-To that extent, Origin considered it appropriate for the NGR to provide some guidance as to how AEMO develops its deviation pricing framework, while the Procedures detail how the deviation charges and deviation payments are calculated.
+Origin considered that it would be good practice for the NGR to outline the high level policy directions in relation to the deviation pricing framework, and for the Procedures to provide technical specifics to give effect to those policy directions.
+To that extent, Origin considered it appropriate for the NGR to provide some guidance as to how AEMO develops its deviation pricing framework, while the Procedures detail how the deviation charges and deviation payments are calculated.53

-Origin considered that the principles outlined in the consultation paper provided an appropriate level of guidance and limits for AEMO to develop a deviation pricing framework in line with its proposed market design change.
+Origin considered that the principles outlined in the consultation paper provided an appropriate level of guidance and limits for AEMO to develop a deviation pricing framework in line with its proposed market design change.54

-Origin raised concern in their submission regarding the overlap between the AEMC and AEMO's consultation processes for this rule change, specifically, applying to the Procedure change process from AEMO.
-Origin suggested that stakeholders should have sufficient opportunity to assess AEMO's Procedure change proposal prior to the close of submissions to the AEMC's draft rule determination.
-Origin considered that overlapping the two consultation processes is particularly important as it allows stakeholders to properly assess the AEMC's proposed principles in conjunction with the changes proposed by AEMO, to determine whether the principles provide sufficient guidance, or require further amendment.
+Origin raised concern in their submission regarding the overlap between the AEMC and AEMO's consultation processes for this rule change - specifically, applying to the Procedures change process from AEMO.
+Origin suggested that stakeholders should have sufficient opportunity to assess AEMO's Procedures change proposal prior to the close of submissions to the AEMC's draft rule determination.
+Origin considered that overlapping the two consultation processes was particularly important as it allowed stakeholders to properly assess the AEMC's proposed principles in conjunction with the changes proposed by AEMO, to determine whether the principles provided sufficient guidance, or required further amendment.55

-Stanwell Corporation
+Stanwell Corporation Limited

-Stanwell Corporation (Stanwell) generally supported removing the graduate deviation parameters from the NGR.
-Stanwell considered that implementation of a causer pays approach, as proposed by AEMO, negates the need for these parameters.
+Stanwell generally supported removing the graduate deviation parameters from the NGR.
+Stanwell considered that implementation of a causer pays approach, as proposed by AEMO, negated the need for these parameters.56